-STUDENT GOVERNMENT
+STUDENT GOVERNMENT ASSOCIATION (SGA)

-The Student Government Association (SGA) is responsible for student governance at Marist College.
-SGA strives to maintain a positive working relationship with all groups and members within the College Community.
-This is performed through the clear articulation of student concerns, issues, and priorities.
-The SGA office is located in Student Center 348.
+The Student Government Association (SGA) is responsible for student government at Marist College.
+SGA strives to maintain a positive working relationship with all groups and members within the College Community through its clear articulation of student concerns, issues, and priorities.
+The SGA office is located in Student Center 347.
 The responsibilities of the SGA are:

-- Representing the student voice by making decisions which affect the entire campus or any one student group or organization. - (2) Communicating information from students to the administration and from the administration to the students. - (3) Granting or removing charters of clubs and organizations, and ensuring they follow their purpose. - (4) Appointing students to positions on the Executive Board, Judicial Board, and to campus-wide committees. - (5) Appointing, guiding, and directing the Financial Board, which in turn appropriates funds from the Student Activity Fee to clubs and organizations.
+- 1. Representing the student voice by making decisions, which affect the entire campus or any one student group or organization. - 2.
+Enhancing communication between students and college administration. - 3.
+Granting or removing charters of clubs and organizations. - 4.
+Appointing students to positions on the Executive and Judicial Boards and campus-wide committees. - 5.
+Appointment, guidance, and oversight of the Financial Board.
+The Financial Board is responsible for appropriations to student activities funds for clubs and organizations.